aa-fisk/LL_paper/LL_project.md

-Constant light increases sleep during subjective dark, with reduced power leading to normally maintained homeostasis Architecture?
+Constant light increases sleep during subjective dark, with reduced power leading to normally maintained homeostasis

-What do I mean by this?
-Sleep episode duration and distribution?
-Power spectra
+Constant light causes sleep during first few hours of subjective dark
+- Cannot be homeostatic as no change
+- Can't be circadian as no change?
+- must be direct light induced

+What does this sleep look like?
+- Homeostatic reduced power but maintained SWE
+- circadian ??? abnormal for time of day
+- direct

+What do we care about what the sleep looks like?
+- episode duration?
+- power spectra - delta power specifically?
-Other ideas - read something like Mathildes paper
+- Other ideas - read something like Mathildes paper

+What do we know about directly light induced sleep?
+- T1/7 etc.
+- depends on circadian phase?
+- What does power, episode duration
+- Direct effects previously described as masking circadian effects
+- Hubbard 2021
+- Does not require melanopsin Tsai 2009, but is stopped by loss of iPRGCs

 - important point - not arrhythmic due to low light intensity 100-120 lux super low LED light